Funding is available if you're studying to become a doctor or dentist and you're:

 You need to register for an NHS Bursary account before you start your application.

-After you have registered, you can log in to your account and apply for an NHS Bursary.
+After you've registered, you can log in to your account and apply for an NHS Bursary.

-Contact us if you are having difficulty applying online.
+Contact us if you're having difficulty applying online.

 Extra weeks allowance